[Leak] Check, Please

 Depending on the cause of the leak, refrigerant may have to be completely reclaimed from its circuit in order to allow the repair to be done.
 The refrigerant can be preserved and re-used when the system is charged after the repair of the leak.

-Finding and repairing leaks in an HVAC system can be difficult, but your HVAC vendor should be able to provide you with various options to ensure you are kept in the loop and understand the strategies for keeping the cost down.
+Finding and repairing leaks in an HVAC system can be difficult, but your HVAC vendor should be able to provide you with various options to ensure you are kept in the loop and understand the strategies, such as preventative HVAC maintenance, for keeping the cost down.